 If you are noticing bubbles, wrinkles or curling on laminated stocks this may be because you have the temperature set too high.
 If you are noticing a cloudy effect this may be because you have the temperature set too low.

-If you are using thicker laminating pouches you may need to raise the temperature due to the thicker pouch.
+If you are using thicker laminating pouches you may need to raise the temperature.

 This depends on the stock that you are drilling through but as a rule of thumb you should be sharpening after every hour of drill time with a sharpener kit.
 If the end of the drill bit becomes blackened or purple the drill bit should be thrown away.